ChrisVine/js_of_ocaml-and-gjs/README.md

     Gio.InputStream.read_bytes and Gio.InputStream.read_bytes_async,
     so in most cases i/o can be done without having to write local bindings.
-It is also relatively straightforward to write an Lwt wrapper for a Gio async i/o operation using Lwt.task and Lwt.wakeup_later, so hiding it behind a nice interface.
+It is also relatively straightforward to write an Lwt wrapper for a Gio async i/o operation using Lwt.task/Lwt.wait and Lwt.wakeup_later, so hiding it behind a nice interface.